Individual arrangements in examination sessions

 • If holding a brief examination lasting less than 30 minutes is pedagogically justifiable, offering an alternative completion method may be more advisable than providing a brief amount of additional time to complete the examination.

-• NB!
-On the basis of a difficulty related to reading or writing, additional time is only granted for examinations that require reading and writing; not, for example, for oral examinations.
+• On the basis of a difficulty related to reading or writing, additional time is only granted for examinations that require reading and writing; not, for example, for oral examinations.

 • Using a computer or other aids in an examination